 7. Grocery List

 During the Great Depression folks learned to swap items they were growing or raising with others who were cultivating something else they needed.
-Bartering nearly became king again during this dark ere.
-Eggs were traded for haircuts for a scarce job interview, tomatoes swapped for milk, etc. Start taking an inventory of what other members of your community are growing, raising, or services they are providing that you might need during a SHTF event and vice versa.
+Bartering nearly became king again during this dark era.
+Eggs were traded for haircuts for a scarce job interview, tomatoes swapped for milk, etc.

 9. Food Waste